openedx/edx-platform/docs/en_us/course_authors/source/external_graders.rst

 Once your course starts, many students will submit code at any possible time, and expect to see results quickly.
 If your external grader is prone to failure or unexpected delays, the student experience will be poor.

 Therefore, you must ensure that your grader has high availability and can recover from errors.
 Prior to your course starting, you must have a plan to immediately notifiy the team reponsible for operating your grader, as well as edX operations, when the grader fails.
-In collaboration with edX, you should develop a system to quickly identify to cause of failure, which may be your grader or edX's XQueue.
+In collaboration with edX, you should develop a procedure to quickly identify the cause of failure, which can be your grader or edX's XQueue.

 Contact your edX Program Manager for more information.